Goal and Topics

 Each student can optionally sign up for a presentation on a topic during the semester.
+This can replace the final exam or be completed in addition to the exam.
 The goals are for you to learn more about particular areas of interest related to our assigned readings or your project more deeply, and give an overview of what you learned to the rest of the class.
 Here is what you should do:

-- Within three weeks after the class starts, specify your topic preferences (up to 5 topics).
+- Within three weeks after the class starts, specify your topic preferences and potential papers.
 For each topic, you can find related readings from the References section of the course's webpage.
-You are welcome to discuss the topics and the readings with the instructor.
-The instructor will take your preferences into account while assigning the topics (and presentation dates).
-The topic assignment will be announced on the class schedule.
+You are welcome to discuss the topics, the readings, and the presentation date with the instructor.
+Once approved the topic assignment will be announced on the class schedule.